 - Teaching Arrangements

-- All readings will be available through Blackboard, though most of students' time will be focused on independently researching the content of their chapters.
+All readings will be available through Blackboard, though most of students' time will be focused on independently researching the content of their various projects.

 - Graduate Attributes Emphasised